 Trump’s border wall: the lies, half-truths and myths, explained

-During his presidential campaign, Donald Trump made a plethora of promises, some of which, whilst seeming unachievable, led him right into the heart of the American voter.
+During his presidential campaign, Donald Trump made a plethora of promises, some of which, whilst seemingly unachievable, led him right into the heart of the American voter.

 On some of these promises, progress has been swift.
 The coal industry is currently seeing the improvement it was expecting from a Trump presidency, with the president’s “put our miners back to work” promise at least partially fulfilled during his first term.

 Others have a way to go, such as the ‘wall’.
-Perhaps Trump’s most outlandish promise to American voters was to build a “big, beautiful wall” across the southern border of the United States.
+Widely criticised by voters on both sides, perhaps Trump’s most outlandish promise to his conservative base of voters was to build a “big, beautiful wall” across the southern border of the United States.

-See the following from Trump’s 2015 speech, announcing his presidential campaign.
+See the following from Trump’s 2015 speech, where he announced his presidential candidacy.